Chiropractic Manipulative Therapy

 Chiropractic Manipulation

-Chiropractic Manipulative Therapy, also known as an adjustment, utilizes short controlled thrusts delivered into the joints or gentle repetitive mobilizations of the joints.
+Also known as the adjustment, Chiropractic Manipulation Therapy utilizes short controlled thrusts delivered into the joints or gentle repetitive mobilizations of the joints.
 These specific manipulations are designed to free up restrictions in motion and improve the balance and position of joints.
 The maneuvers can be delivered by hand, or with an instrument.
-Dr. Fields utilizes many different techniques in joint manipulation including: Motorized Flexion-Distraction (Leander), Thompson, Drop Technique, Diversified, Gonstead, Activator, Arthrostim, and more.
+Dr. Fields utilizes several different techniques.
+This includes: Motorized Flexion-Distraction (Leander), Thompson, Drop Technique, Diversified, Gonstead, Activator, Arthrostim, and more.
 These techniques are applied according to your comfort level and each patient is treated individually depending on their needs.

 Passive Stretching